nerwuuus/sql-employee-time-db/how_to_update_db_instruction.md

 # Work instruction
 ## 1. Update ess.xlsx
-Instructions on how to update ess.xlsx report: https://atos365.sharepoint.com/:w:/r/sites/EurocontrolMNPAMO/Shared%20Documents/AMO/MNP%20Time%20Management/Eurocontrol%20MNP%20Time%20Management%20Reporting.docx?d=w4bf064b9ffa24bd4a72edd7579cfa302&csf=1&web=1&e=XmjI6i
+Instructions on how to update ess.xlsx report: https://(...).sharepoint.com/:w:/r/(...)/(...)

 ## 2. Export ess.xlsx and wfm.xlsx
-* Save ess.xlsx file as ess.csv file.
+* Save the ess.xlsx file as the ess.csv file.
 Do the same with the WFM file.
-* Open ess.xlsx file and change data format (column C) to YYYY-MM-DD.
-Ensure that in the column G floats use '.' as separator instead of ',', and column nessie (column B) is INT data type - remove any floats if necessary.
+* Open the ess.xlsx file and change the data format (column C) to YYYY-MM-DD.
+Ensure that in column G floats use '.' as a separator instead of ',', and column nessie (column B) is an INT data type - remove any floats if necessary.
 * Run this Python script to truncate bronze layer tables and load data into bronze layer tables:
 ```Python
 # ============================================================================